TonyTech404/BananaDoc/README.md

 2. Upload an image of a banana leaf or take a photo
 3. The app will process the image and identify any nutrient deficiencies
 4. Review the diagnosis, treatment recommendations, and prevention tips

+### Offline Mode (NEW)

+1. From the "Analyze Image" screen, toggle "Offline Mode" on
+2. Take or select a photo as usual
+3. The app will process the image entirely on your device, without internet
+4. Perfect for fieldwork in areas with limited connectivity

 ### Text-Based Analysis